marijnh/Eloquent-JavaScript/00_intro.md

 `compare` are probably the weirdest ones.
 The program wants to see whether `count` is equal to 11 in order to decide whether it can stop running.
-Because our hypothetical machine is rather primitive, it can only test whether a number is zero and make a decision (or jump) based on that.
+Because our hypothetical machine is rather primitive, it can only test whether a number is zero and make a decision based on that.
 So it uses the memory location labeled `compare` to compute the value of `count - 11` and makes a decision based on that value.
 The next two lines add the value of `count` to the result and